silentdiverchris/Jiminy/README.md

 ```
  =b:n-p:2-enh-pho= Call Fred about making it do XYZ in a better way
 ```
-Tags start and end with a selected string (by default both are '=' as they seem unused by Markdown, but they could be '>=>' and '<!=' or 'tagstart' and 'tagend' if you like.
+Tags start and end with a selected string, by default both are '=' as they seem unused by Markdown, but they could be any characters, or strings; say '>=>' and '<!=' or 'tagstart' and 'tagend' if you prefer.

 Tags are separated by hyphens and parameters are delimited by colons but again, any strings can be defined instead.

  This is interpreted as below;